openvehicles/Open-Vehicle-Monitoring-System-3/docs/source/userguide/console.rst

 You can also use SCP to copy files to and from the OVMS v3 VFS.

 .. note::
-  With OpenSSH version 6.6 (or later), cipher ``aes128-cbc`` has been disabled by default and needs to be enabled manually, either on the command line::
+  With OpenSSH version 8.8 (or later), the ``ssh-rsa`` algorithm has been disabled by default and needs to be enabled manually, either on the command line::

-    ssh -c aes128-cbc user@ip
+    ssh -o HostkeyAlgorithms=+ssh-rsa -o PubkeyAcceptedAlgorithms=+ssh-rsa user@ip

   …or by adding a host entry to your ``~/.ssh/config`` file::

     Host ovmsname.local
-    Ciphers +aes128-cbc
+	HostkeyAlgorithms +ssh-rsa
+	PubkeyAcceptedAlgorithms +ssh-rsa

 --------------